RS257/JIA-2112-Project/README.md

 The documentation on how to use the application can be found in the PDFs found in `/documentation/pdf`.

 If you are a new user please refer to the registration first before going into the specific How To for your use case

+We have also added a Detailed Design of the System to the Doceumentation.